21 Best Email Tools for SaaS Onboarding (2026)

 The onboarding templates are SaaS-specific and include common patterns like setup completion tracking, activation milestone emails, and role-based onboarding paths.

 For companies where the onboarding goal is team adoption rather than individual activation, Userlist's data model is essential.
 You can define company-level onboarding milestones: "company has connected their data source," "company has 3+ active users," "company has completed their first report."
-Each milestone can trigger emails to different people within the organization, the admin who needs to know about progress, team members who should try a new feature, or the billing contact who should see the ROI.
+Each milestone can trigger emails to different people within the organization—the admin who needs to know about progress, team members who should try a new feature, or the billing contact who should see the ROI.

 This multi-stakeholder onboarding is something that user-level tools struggle with.
 In a typical B2B scenario, the person who signs up isn't always the person who needs to complete each onboarding step.
 Userlist lets you route onboarding emails to the right person at the right time based on their role and the company's overall progress.

-Pricing: Starts at $149/month Onboarding strength: Company-level onboarding for B2B Pros:
+- Onboarding strength: Company-level onboarding for B2B

 - User + company model for B2B